top of page

 I also believe in the healing nature of counselling having personally experienced it first hand as a client.
 This is why I believe it is important to find 'the right fit' for you when you start your journey into finding a counsellor that you feel comfortable with.
 I hope to help make your search a little easier by providing some background about myself.
 This also helps me remain transparent with my clients as I believe life experience is just as important as academic qualifications in forming a therapeutic relationship.

-Remaining very passionate about working with vulnerable adults in the addiction field, I have volunteered the past two years as a counsellor for a homeless charity in Rochester.
-I have supported their clients; some who have been involved in the criminal justice system due to struggles with addictions, some who have experienced trauma and others with complex mental health issues.
+Remaining very passionate about working with vulnerable adults in the addiction field, I volunteered for two years as a counsellor for a homelessness charity in Rochester.
+I supported their clients; some whom have been involved in the criminal justice system due to struggles with addictions, trauma and other complex mental health issues.

 I also have professional and personal experience working with the blind and visually impaired.